nedwors/navigator/README.md

 Menu::item('Dashboard')->for('dashboard.show', $customer)
 ```
 The url is not required for an item to function.
 By default, all items have their url set to `#0` so you can output all hrefs without fear of any pesky `nulls`...
 > #0 is the default as html ids cannot begin with a number.
-So, you can have a clickable anchor without the page bouncing around everywhere!
+So, you can have a clickable anchor without the page bouncing around everywhere...
 ##### Icons
 A reference to an icon in your app can be defined and retrieved as follows:
 ```php